 Experts set our necessary goal for the current century, to limit average global warming to an additional 2 degrees K. But in spite of our 2016 global climate accord, meeting such a goal would at best require a minor miracle.
 We have the means, but not yet the will.
 So new plagues are destined to befall us, such as violent climate extremes leading to drought and desertification; loss of coral reefs and most shellfish due to ocean acidification; global loss of biodiversity.

 Our descendants will owe their deprived condition to our present populace’s majority opinion, outright denial of negative possibilities.
-These are the self-determined ‘good’ folk, ignorant of their selfish priorities, who do not fix the roof if it isn’t raining, who sell the house and let the next guy handle the problems.
-But to whom can we sell a failed biosphere?
+These are the self-determined ‘good’ folk, ignorant of their selfish priorities, who do not fix the roof if it isn’t raining, who sell the house by prettying it up, letting the next guy handle the problems.
+But where is the chump to whom can we sell a failing earth?
 And even the smartest among us, whom we count on to guide our policies, likely rely on climate models that assume too much stability, particularly regarding the AMOC.
 When the policy under examination can have such a profound effect on our futures, we need more critical challenging of hidden assumptions.